kjsce-codecell/SociallyDistant/Challenge-2/README.md

 Welcome to the second quarantine challenge by Codecell!
 This is the time to shine for you creative folks out there!
 Leverage your design skills to make a beautiful website or app.

-You are required to select either web or app design and create two designs explained below in either Adobe XD or Figma.
+You are required to select either web or app design and create atleast one design explained below in either Adobe XD or Figma.
 Submit the rendered images as well as the Adobe XD/Figma projects with us.
 Since Figma is an online tool, you can share the collaboration link.

 ![](https://i.imgur.com/mvnS8c2s.png)